Small and Diverse Business Partner

-At Best Buy, we believe that supplier diversity increases competition, facilitates customer loyalty and aligns with our business strategy.
-It is our policy to promote and provide opportunities to diverse suppliers while ensuring that we receive the highest quality products and services at the greatest value.
+At Best Buy, we believe that supplier inclusion increases competition, facilitates customer loyalty and aligns with our business strategy.
+It is our policy to promote and provide opportunities to small and diverse suppliers while ensuring that we receive the highest quality products and services at the greatest value.

 Inclusion and diversity are the heart and soul of Best Buy.

-We are committed to creating a stronger community of diverse suppliers to help increase BIPOC representation in the tech industry, who for too long have faced systemic disadvantages such as a lack of access to funding or other resources.
-We set a goal to spend at least $1.2 billion with BIPOC and diverse businesses by 2025.
-This pledge includes plans to increase all forms of spending with BIPOC business in nearly every area of the company – from how we bring in goods and services to stores to our information technology to where and how we advertise.
+We are committed to creating a stronger community of small and diverse suppliers to help increase opportunity and representation in the tech industry.
+This committment includes plans to increase all forms of spending with small and diverse businesses in nearly every area of the company – from how we bring in goods and services to stores to our information technology to where and how we advertise.

 In addition to the financial investments, Best Buy will support the growth of these businesses by providing access to our retail capabilities such as supply chain, sourcing and product development.
-We will also eliminate barriers and create a more seamless path for BIPOC businesses to work with Best Buy.
-To increase the number of diverse businesses and suppliers, we will continue to create and build partnerships with Historically Black Colleges and Universities, and various community organizations.
+To increase the number of small and diverse businesses and suppliers, we will continue to create and build partnerships with colleges and universities and various community organizations.

-At Best Buy, we are actively looking for more diverse businesses in an effort to create meaningful partnerships, increase opportunities for growth and development for diverse businesses, and improve the economic well-being of our communities.
-If you don’t qualify as a diverse business or aren’t sure if you qualify, you can still register as a potential partner with Best Buy.
+At Best Buy, we are actively looking for more small and diverse businesses in an effort to create meaningful partnerships, increase opportunities for growth and development for small and diverse businesses, and improve the economic well-being of our communities.
+If you don’t qualify as a small and diverse business or aren’t sure if you qualify, you can still register as a potential partner with Best Buy.

-Please note, registering as a potential diverse business partner with Best Buy does not guarantee future business.
+Please note, registering as a potential small and diverse business partner with Best Buy does not guarantee future business.

 We partner with the following national groups and more to further our initiatives and help us develop diverse business relationships: